Dr. Ryan Pemberton '00

 Lt.
-Col. Rucker Snead III '81 (USA ret) currently serves as the Director of the Wilson Center for Leadership.
+Col. Rucker Snead III '81 (USA ret) currently serves as the ROTC advisor.
 Prior to that he served as the Associate Dean for Career Education and Vocation Reflection.
 He is also very active in his community where he serves as the Chairman of the Farmville Area Chamber of Commerce; President of the United Way of Prince Edward; and Co-Director of Leadership Farmville.
 Prior to returning to his alma mater, he served over twenty years in the US Army.
 His assignments included a variety of tours both at home and abroad to include a command position in Germany, teaching at Appalachian State University, working with the United Nations in Haiti, training the Saudi military, running the 54th Presidential Inaugural Parade, and serving in the National Military Command Center at the Pentagon.
 He earned a BA in Political Science and French from Hampden-Sydney College, a MA in History from Appalachian State University, and MMAS in Strategic Studies from School of Advanced Military Studies, Ft Leavenworth.

 Dr. David E. Marion

 Phone: (434) 223-6240

-Dr. David E. Marion is Director of the Public Service Program for the Wilson Center for Leadership and a member of the Academic Advisory Board at the Bill of Rights Institute in Arlington.
+Dr. David E. Marion is a member of the Academic Advisory Board at the Bill of Rights Institute in Arlington.
 He has held teaching posts at the University of Virginia and Northern Illinois University, and served as a consultant for the U.S. Office of Personnel Management.
 His is the author of The Jurisprudence of Justice William Brennan, Jr.: The Law and Politics of 'Libertarian' Dignity, and co-author of Founders and the Constitution and The Deconstitutionalization of America.

 Mrs. May S. Reed

 Phone: (434) 223-7077

 Mrs. May S. Reed, Programs and Events Coordinator, began with the Wilson Center for Leadership in November 2010.
 She obtained a bachelor's degree from Salem College.